Overlanding West Africa Terms & Conditions

 Please note your booking will only be confirmed once a deposit or full payment has been received and cleared into our bank account, as well as a signed and dated booking form.

-If you book onto a trip more than 12 weeks before the departure date, you must pay a deposit of £200 or 10% of the total trip price (whichever is the greater amount) at the time of booking.
+If you book onto a trip more than 12 weeks before the departure date, you must pay a deposit of £250 GBP or 10% of the total trip price (whichever is the greater amount) at the time of booking.
+Depending upon your country of residence we may ask you to pay us in Euros, at an exchange rate we will work out on the day of booking.

 If you are booking multiple trips with us we will treat it as a single booking.
 Therefore you will need to pay a deposit for all of the trips you want to book onto at the same time.